In celebration of St. Patrick’s Day, here’s a little information about limericks.

 You can find more of Edward Lear’s Limericks online at Nonsense Books by Edward Lear at Project Gutenberg.

 This article was posted on Thursday, March 15th, 2007 at 11:30 pm and is filed under A Book of Nonsense, Countries & Cultures, Edward Lear, England, English, Holidays Around the World, Ireland, Languages, Limericks, Poetry, Poets, St. Patrick's Day, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “A Little about Limericks”